-To take advantage of existing studies on this vital issue, we have conducted an extensive literature review of the available interchange and corridor control models and reported our findings in Chapter 2.
-Since signal design and ramp operational strategies are the two principal components of our proposed integrated interchange control system, that chapter also summarizes some state-of-the-art developments associated with both vital research issues.
+To take advantage of existing studies on this vital issue, this study began with an extensive literature review of the available interchange and corridor control models.
+The findings are presented in Chapter 2.
+Since signal design and ramp operational strategies are the two principal components of an integrated interchange control system, this chapter also summarizes some state-of-the-art developments associated with both vital research issues.

-Chapter 3 presents the overall framework for the proposed integrated control system, including the interrelationships between all principal components, the operational flowchart, and potential extensions to a corridor-level control.
+Chapter 3 presents the overall framework for the proposed integrated system control, including the interrelationships between all principal components, the operational flowchart, and potential extensions to a corridor-level control.

-Chapter 4 details the proposed arterial control component, which functions to generate the set of time-varying optimal timing plans for each signal within the control boundaries during the congested peak hours.
-It includes an analysis of the complex interrelations between the signal phasing plan and the distribution of traffic volumes and formulations for mutual traffic blockages between lanes under spillback conditions.
-This chapter also focuses on the modeling methodology used to integrate traffic conditions at all intersections and ramps in an operational optimal control model.
+Chapter 4 details the arterial control component, which functions to generate the set of time-varying optimal timing plans for each signal within the control boundaries during the congested peak hours.
+It includes an analysis of the complex interrelations between the signal phasing plan and the distribution of traffic volumes and formulations for traffic blockages between lanes under spillback conditions.
+This chapter also focuses on illustrating the modeling methodology used to integrate traffic conditions at all intersections and ramps in an operational optimal control structure.

-Chapter 5 illustrates the advanced interchange control system, which includes the proposed arterial component, but further considers the potential impacts of off-ramp queue spillback on freeway through traffic.
+Chapter 5 illustrates the advanced interchange control system, which includes the proposed arterial component, but further considers the potential impacts of off-ramp queue spillback on the freeway through traffic.
 This chapter focuses on formulations of the freeway mainline traffic delay and its interdependent relationships with the traffic volume on the local arterials.
 The chapter also looks at how to select the proper control objective for the target interchange system under various congestion levels and how best to use the resulting measures of effectiveness (MOE).

-Chapter 6 reports the results of evaluating the proposed integrated control system with field data from the interchange between I-495 (the Capital Beltway) and Georgia Avenue.
-It includes the design of many traffic scenarios based on the collected field data and their range of variation; it also uses the simulator to evaluate the performance of the optimal control strategies generated from the proposed integrated control system.
+Chapter 6 reports the evaluation results with respect to the proposed integrated control system using the field data from the interchange between I-495 (the Capital Beltway) and Georgia Avenue.
 This chapter also analyzes the essential subject of how best to use the computed optimal results for systemwide control operations without yielding unacceptable levels of service at any local control junctions.

-Chapter 7 summarizes the primary research findings from this study, including valuable lessons obtained from developing the model and evaluating the system with field data.
-Concluding comments, along with potential operation issues that may incur in future field system operations, are also the main focus of this chapter.
+Chapter 7 summarizes the primary research findings from this study, including valuable lessons obtained from developing all primary models and evaluating the integrated control system with field data.
+Concluding comments, along with potential operational issues that may emerge in any future system implementation, are also the main focus of this chapter.